 2. Start the installer and follow the instructions.

 3. After the installation is complete, you can start using AWS-Vault.

 How do I use AWS-Vault with MFA?

 See Step 4 of this procedure.

-Thankyou for taking time to read this procedure, if you have any comments or recommendations, please feel free to submit a comment on this article and I will respond ASAP.
+Thank you for taking the time to read this procedure.
+If you have any comments or recommendations, please feel free to submit a comment on this article, and I will respond ASAP.